Talk to a Certified Specialist

 Injured workers have rights.
-If you have been injured at work, a Pennsylvania workers’ compensation attorney at Shollenberger Januzzi & Wolfe, LLP, can provide legal advice and guidance on how to move forward with a workers’ compensation claim.
+If you have been injured at work, a Pennsylvania workers’ compensation attorney at Shollenberger Januzzi & Wolfe, LLP, can provide legal advice and guidance on moving forward with a workers’ compensation claim.
 With offices in Harrisburg and Enola, we represent injured workers throughout central Pennsylvania.
-Our workers’ comp lawyers can assist with filing a workers’ compensation claim, disputing a workers’ compensation claim denial and navigating the workers’ comp appeals process.
+Our workers’ comp lawyers can assist with filing a workers’ compensation claim, disputing a workers’ compensation claim denial, and navigating the workers’ comp appeals process.

 We do not charge any fees for advising you.
-We never charge a fee of any kind unless you retain our services and our lawyers are successful in obtaining benefits for you.
+We never charge a fee of any kind unless you retain our services and our lawyers successfully obtain benefits for you.

-If this is the first time you have suffered a workplace injury or occupational illness, it can be difficult to know how to go about getting workers’ compensation benefits.
+If this is the first time you have suffered a workplace injury or occupational illness, knowing how to get workers’ compensation benefits can be difficult.
 That inexperience can lead to mistakes that may cause your claim to be denied.

 You do not have to go through the workers’ compensation claims process alone.
 Our lawyers are here to stand by you and your family to ensure that your best interests are protected and you are able to move forward with your life.

-The steps you take immediately after an injury at work can have a significant effect on your workers’ compensation claim.
+The steps you take immediately after an injury at work can significantly affect your workers’ compensation claim.
 Important steps to successfully obtain workers’ comp benefits in Pennsylvania include:

 - Filing a Notice of Compensation: If your employer or insurer accepts the injury, it will file a Notice of Compensation Payable (NCP) with the Pennsylvania Bureau of Workers’ Compensation.
-Once the NCP is filed, you will begin receiving workers’ compensation benefits.
+Once the NCP is filed, you will receive workers’ compensation benefits.

-It’s important to know that just because you are receiving benefits, it doesn’t mean that your employer or insurer has accepted the claim.
+It’s important to know that just because you receive benefits doesn’t mean that your employer or insurer has accepted the claim.
 Before stopping a claim, your employer or insurer will typically send you for an independent medical examination with a doctor it chooses.

 Pennsylvania workers’ compensation offers a variety of benefits for workers who are injured on the job or suffer from occupational diseases.
 In Pennsylvania, workers’ compensation benefits include:

-- Lost wages (or indemnity) benefits: As long as you are unable to work or can only work part time, you are entitled to a weekly check from workers’ compensation.
-This benefit is generally equal to two-thirds of your average weekly wage, with a maximum and minimum benefit.
+- Lost wages (or indemnity) benefits: As long as you cannot work or can only work part-time, you are entitled to a weekly check from workers’ compensation.
+This benefit generally equals two-thirds of your average weekly wage, with a maximum and minimum benefit.
 Your lost wages benefit is tax-free.
 However, it will never increase over time, even if you receive a pay increase at work.

-- Medical benefits: You will receive medical benefits for the treatment of your work injury or disease.
+- Medical benefits: You will receive medical benefits for treating your work injury or disease.
 However, there are certain restrictions.
-For example, you are required to seek treatment from a doctor on your employer’s workers’ compensation panel for the first 90 days following your injury.
+For example, you must seek treatment from a doctor on your employer’s workers’ compensation panel for the first 90 days following your injury.
 After 90 days, you can choose your own doctor.
-Your employer can challenge payment of your medical benefits by requesting what is known as a utilization review.
+Your employer can challenge the payment of your medical benefits by requesting what is known as a utilization review.

 - Death benefits: If the worker dies within 300 weeks of a work injury, family members may be entitled to receive the former worker’s lost wage benefits and burial expenses.

 Workers’ compensation is designed to provide benefits such as medical care and lost wages if you are injured at work, regardless of fault.
 In exchange for these benefits, workers generally cannot sue their employers or co-workers except in very, very limited circumstances.
 In some cases, however, on-the-job injuries are caused by third parties – people or entities who do not work for your employer.
-This is especially true in construction site, job-related vehicle accidents and industrial workplace accidents.
-If you are injured by a third party, you may have both a workers’ compensation and personal injury claim, for example:
+This is especially true in construction sites, job-related vehicle accidents, and industrial workplace accidents.
+If a third party injures you, you may have both a workers’ compensation and personal injury claim, for example:

 - Construction accidents: Many construction accidents involve both a workers’ compensation claim and a personal injury claim.